ibm-cloud-docs/appid/mfa.md

 # Multi-factor authentication
 {: #cd-mfa}

-With multi-factor authentication (MFA) you can require that a user must input a one-time code in addition to their login information.
-With {{site.data.keyword.appid_full}} you can confirm a user's claimed identity by requiring them to enter a code that they get from either an SMS or their email.
+Multi-factor authentication (MFA) can require a user to input a second form of verification to confirm their identity.
+With {{site.data.keyword.appid_full}}, you can send a one-time code through either an SMS or their email.
 {: shortdesc}

 MFA is available for Cloud Directory users that are on the [graduated tier pricing plan](/docs/services/appid/faq.html#faq-pricing).
 If you're using enterprise sign-in with SAML 2.0 or social login, you can enable MFA through that identity provider.
 {: note}

-When MFA is enabled, the App ID Login Widget requires a second form of verification every time a new user attempts to sign in.
-After a user has successfully entered their credentials, a one-time passcode is sent to the email or phone number that is registered to their account.
+When MFA is enabled, the {{site.data.keyword.appid_short_notm}} Login Widget requires a second form of verification every time a new user attempts to sign in.
+After a user successfully enters their credentials, a one-time passcode is sent to the email or phone number that is registered to their account.

 Check out the following diagram to see how the MFA flow works.